praveens-git-bit/techconnect/exercise5.md

     >**Note:** If you receive a response from Copilot such as "I am not sure" please ask the question again.

-    >**Note:** The responses from Copilot may not match the ones in the screenshot but will provide a similar response.
+    >**Note:** The responses from Copilot may not match the ones in the screenshot but will be a similar one.

 10. Click on the **Insert** button.